-20. Based on your experience with criminal cases decided by trial courts during the previous year, in approximately what percentage (%) of cases showed that:
+24. Based on your experience with criminal cases decided by trial courts during the previous year, in approximately what percentage (%) of cases showed that:

-100% 75% 50% 25% 5% 0% Don't know/Not Applicable (a) The final decision reflected the judges' honest evaluation of the available evidence and applicable law (b) The final decision was influenced by undue pressure or corruption
+100% 75% 50% 25% 5% 0% Don't know/Not Applicable

+(a) The final decision reflected the judges'

+honest evaluation of the available evidence

+and applicable law

+(b) The final decision was influenced by

+undue political or professional pressure

+(c) The final decision was influenced by

+corruption

-21. Based on your experience with criminal cases during the previous year, in approximately what percentage (%) of them did the criminal system:
+25. Based on your experience with criminal cases during the previous year, in approximately what percentage (%) of them did the criminal system:

-100% 75% 50% 25% 5% 0% Don't know/Not Applicable (a) Correctly indict or accuse the true perpetrator of a crime? (b) Erroneously indict or accuse the true perpetrator of a crime?
+percentage (70) or enem are ene erminar eye 100% 75% 50% 25% 5% 0% Don't know/Not Applicable (a) Erroneously indict or accuse the suspected perpetrator of a crime? (b) Erroneously convict an individual through a trial? (c) Erroneously convict an individual through a plea bargain or other pretrial process

-22. In your opinion, how aware is the general population about their legal rights in the event of arrest or interrogation?
+26. In your opinion, how aware is the general population about their legal rights in the event of arrest or interrogation?

+Very aware

 Somewhat aware

 Slightly aware

 Not aware at all

 Don't know/Not Applicable

-23. Based on your experience, please tell us:
+27. Based on your experience, please tell us: